Aug 262019

 Types of Relay

 • Solid State Relays (SSR).
 These relays use thyristors and triacs for their operation.
 The coupling, between the input circuit and the output circuit, is optical.
-SSR are faster, quieter, smaller, more reliable, and last longer than electromagnetic relays.
+SSRs are faster, quieter, smaller, more reliable, and last longer than electromagnetic relays.

 • Industrial relays.
-These relays handle high currents and are long lasting.
+These relays handle high currents and are long-lasting.

 • Thermal relays.
-They are used to protect motors against over-temperature.
-When the temperature reaches a certain level, it is activated and disconnects the contactor which in turn disables the motor.
+They are used to protect motors against overtemperature.
+When the temperature reaches a certain level, it is activated and disconnects the contactor, which in turn disables the motor.

 • Mercury relays.
 Inside it has a drop of mercury that moistens the contacts, giving them a longer life and avoiding the rebounds that appear when they are activated.

 • Contactors.
 These devices have the same principle of operation of relay.
-The current, voltage or power values are very large and the contactors must have characteristics that withstand these values.
+The current, voltage, or power values are very large, and the contactors must have characteristics that withstand these values.

 Advantages